 Even patients who have been on high doses for many years should be offered the chance to wean their dosage.
 The patient should be educated that recent clinical evidence suggests that patients on high doses of opiates are at higher risk for overdose, and the provider should offer the patient an opportunity to wean dosage slowly if indicated.

-Recommendation 6 suggests that when opioids are used for acute pain, the provider should use the lowest dose of immediate-release opioids and provide a quantity that is no more than the expected duration that the patient needs.
+Recommendation 6 suggests that when opioids are used for acute pain, the provider should use the lowest dose of immediate-release opioids and provide a quantity that is no more than the expected duration the patient needs.
 Three days or less is often enough, and more than seven days is rarely indicated.

 Some research suggests that for back pain managed in a primary care setting, the use of opioid medications results in a large reduction in pain until the fourth day of treatment.
 After that, smaller pain reductions are noted.
 Opioids should not be prescribed “just in case.”

-Recommendation number 7 suggests that patients using opioids for chronic pain should have the benefits and harms evaluated within one to four weeks of beginning therapy or when there is a dose increase.
+Recommendation 7 suggests that patients using opioids for chronic pain should have the benefits and harms evaluated within one to four weeks of beginning therapy or when there is a dose increase.
 After that, the benefits and harms should be evaluated at least every three months.
-If benefits do not outweigh the harms, the provider should consider tapering opioids to a lower dosage or discontinuing opioids.
+If the benefits do not outweigh the harms, the provider should consider tapering opioids to a lower dosage or discontinuing opioids.

 Individuals who continue opioid therapy for three months or more are at increased risk of developing opioid use disorder.
 Therefore, frequent follow-up in the first three months may help reduce the risk of opioid use disorder.
 Another argument for close follow-up is that risk of overdose is high during the first two weeks of treatment with ER/LA opioid use.
 The risk is especially high with methadone or fentanyl.